 Did you know that at Truett McConnell University, you can take courses and earn college credit before graduating high school?

 Taking courses through TMU is an excellent way for you to get a head start with college, make new friends, and interact with faculty, all while earning high school and college credit!
 TMU offers courses in business, English, history (including World History and American History), mathematics and science, world languages (such as Latin and Spanish), and more.
-Please review the list of available Course Offerings Course Offerings.
+Please review the list of available Course Offerings.

 Eleventh and twelfth grade students (as well as sophomores with qualifying SAT or ACT Scores) in Georgia high schools are eligible to participate and receive funding through the state system.
 TMU requires a minimum GPA of 3.0 in order to be accepted as a Dual Enrollment student.
 TMU also provides dual enrollment textbooks for students.

 If you meet the eligibility criteria listed above and are interested in applying, please complete the steps listed below: